mkawrnr/ebay-scraper/README.md

-<h3>Require Firefox Browser to be installed because Geckodriver is used</h3>
+<h3>Requires Firefox to be installed because the Selenium Geckodriver is used</h3>

 ![Preview Screenshot](./preview.png "Preview")